2 Iranian students challenge removal from country

 “This entire situation is unacceptable and was handled in an utterly unprofessional manner,” the complaint concludes.
 “This behavior by members of Customs and Border Protection cannot stand.”

-Arandi, a 35-year-old incoming graduate student at Harvard’s Divinity School, said in a recently filed complaint that she was detained at Logan Airport on Sept.
+Arandi, a 35-year-old incoming graduate student at Harvard’s Divinity School, said in her complaint filed Jan.
+30 that she was detained at Logan Airport on Sept.
 18 and questioned for nearly eight hours about her work, family, travel and opinions about recent events in the Middle East.

-She said officers also searched her luggage, laptop and cellphone and did not allow her to make any calls, including to Harvard’s international students’ office.
+She said officers also searched and confiscated her luggage, laptop and cellphone and did not allow her to make any calls, including to officials at Harvard.

-Arandi’s lawyers say officials at Logan didn’t give her the option to withdraw her petition to enter the U.S. and reapply later, meaning she’s effectively banned from entering the country for five years.
+Arandi said she also didn’t understand the legal implications of declining to sign a statement given to her by officials, which has now resulted in her being banned from entering the U.S. for five years.

-Last week, Michigan State University graduate student Alireza Esfidajani was detained for hours at Detroit Metro Airport and later at a local jail, before being sent back on a flight to Iran.
+She said in her complaint that she had hopes to earn a master’s degree at Harvard so she could eventually pursue a career in research, teaching or humanitarian work in the Middle East or North Africa.

 Civil rights groups say Iranians have been targeted for extra screenings and interrogations at airports ever since President Donald Trump issued a ban on travelers from several predominantly Muslim countries in 2017, including Iran.